Yotpo + Attentive: The Retention Marketing Playbook

 What are some effective retention marketing strategies that you've seen work well for brands, and how can they be tailored to different business models?

-3. Identifying the preferred channel per shopper and leveraging it more, whether it’s email, SMS, WhatsApp, push notifications, etc.
+2. Identifying the preferred channel and tone per shopper, and leveraging it to avoid feeling spammy, whether it’s email, SMS, WhatsApp, push notifications, etc.

-4. Smart data collection—quiz, survey, reviews, search and on-site engagement, identity resolution online and offline, etc—is massive, using loyalty incentives to maximize collection and smart identity resolution technology like Attentive AI or Black Crow AI is a must.
+3. Smart data collection, whether it’s through quizzes, surveys, reviews, site search, on-site chatbots or human interactions like service & clienteling is massive.
+Using loyalty incentives to maximize collection and smart identity resolution technology like Attentive AI or Black Crow AI is a must.

 How important is personalization in retention marketing, and what are some ways brands can create more personalized experiences for their customers?

 Extremely important.
 The best way to do so is to give a personal touch where it is needed and to leverage AI where it can do things that humans can’t.
-Attentive AI / AI Pro uses first-party data to personalize message copy, send time, and offers to maximize revenue per message.
+Attentive has done a great job at enabling this with Attentive AI / AI Pro, which uses first-party data to personalize message copy, send time, and offers to maximize revenue per message.

 Leveraging Data and Insights